namoopsoo/mlao-blog/content/2019-03-16--ffmpeg-notes.md

 time ffmpeg -safe 0 -f concat -i infiles.2019-03-16T2004Z.txt -vcodec copy -acodec copy 2019-03-16T2006Z-puzzle-merged.MOV

 ```
+* Unfortunately, `2019-03-16T2006Z-puzzle-merged.MOV` is even worse, because for some reason, only one frame is displayed for several minutes.
+So some more tweaking is needed.

 ### Appendix
 #### full output of the merge command